Can Snakes Climb Cement Walls

 1. Accordion Move: They bunch up and stretch out, like squeezing and pulling an accordion.

 2. Side-to-Side Wiggle: This is the classic S-shape move we all know.
-On walls and trees, they use both moves together.
+On walls and trees, they both move together.

 Surfaces Snakes Can Climb